bdaiinstitute/detic-sam/README.md

 ## Setup

-First add the following to your bash profile:
+First add the following to your bash profile (assuming you have CUDA 11+):
 `export CUDA_PATH=/usr/local/cuda-11.7/`

+Next, be sure to use `python 3.8`.
+If you have a higher version of python, then install 3.8 and use this.

-Either run `./setup.sh` or follow the steps manually.
+Either run `./setup.sh` (make sure the `python` command uses python 3.8 in this case!) or follow the steps manually.

 ## Usage